NextCenturyCorporation/itm-scenario-validator/README.md

     * `scenes[n].transitions.character_vitals[].character_id`: `scenes[n].state.characters[].id`,
     * `scenes[n].action_mapping[].conditions.character_vitals[].character_id`: `scenes[n].state.characters[].id`
 Otherwise, complete the same checks, but match it up against all characters defined throughout the scenario file.
 Note that this may give some false validity, as a character may end up being used before it is defined.
 Please be cautious when defining characters and using persist_characters.
-In addition, if a character is removed anywhere in a scene, a warning will be issued.
+In addition, if a character is removed anywhere throughout the scenario, a warning will be issued.
 Please make sure that your branching scenes do not cause a situation where a character has been removed and then used.

 #### Uniqueness
 * `scenes[].state.environment.decision_environment.aid_delay[].id` must not have any repeated values within each `scene`